-Coronavirus forces Wynn Resorts Las Vegas to temporarily close
+Coronavirus forces Wynn Resorts, MGM to close Vegas casinos

 CLICK HERE TO READ MORE ON FOX BUSINESS

-All full-time employees will continue to receive their regular pay during the closure.
+All full-time Wynn employees will continue to receive their regular pay during the closure.

+Properties owned by MGM Resorts will also suspend operations on Tuesday.
+This includes The Bellagio, MGM Grand, Mandalay Bay, The Mirage, Luxor, NY-NY, Excalibur and Park MG.
+They will not be taking reservations prior to May 1.

+The following statement was released by Jim Murren, Chairman and CEO of MGM Resorts: